zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 ``mesh reset-local``
 --------------------

 	Reset the local mesh node to its initial unprovisioned state.
+This command will also clear the Configuration Database (CDB) if present.

 Target
 ======